haruki4299/azul-board-game/README.md

 Idea: mini-max somehow?
 Think of heuristic

-To Do: Fix when floor overflows.
+To Do: Improve Game Text Display

-Make Game ending better looking
+Computer Player